ObolNetwork/obol-docs/docs/adv/security/ev-assessment.md

 ### Vulnerability Disclosure

-During the interviews, I got some conflicting information when asking about Obol’s vulnerability disclosure process.
+During the interviews, I got some conflicting information when asked about Obol’s vulnerability disclosure process.

 Some interviewees directed me towards Obol’s security repo, which details security contacts: [ObolNetwork/obol-security](https://github.com/ObolNetwork/obol-security), while some answered that disclosure should happen primarily through Immunefi.
 While these may both be part of the correct answer, it seems that Obol’s disclosure process may not be as well-defined as it could be.
 Here are some notes: